Pavel-Durov/blog/src/db-data-migration-using-k8s-jobs-and-helm/README.md

-# Db data migration using K8S jobs and Helm
+# Db data migration using K8S jobs Helm (Or how I learned to let go & love Helm)

+# Abstract
+This article will cover the data migration process between two data stores, the evaluation of possible alternatives, and final outcome.
+We will cover the difference between sequential, asynchronous, multi-threaded, and distributed applications.
+And finally, we will overview the practical application of Helm and K8S jobs for data migration tasks.

+👉 If you care only about the K8S and Helm stuff, skip to **K8S jobs and Helm section**.
+It's ok.
+# Introduction

 Recently I was working on data migration.
 We had 2M records in AWS DocumentDb that we wanted to migrate to AWS RDS PostgreSQL; the actual database tech stack is irrelevant as we will not cover the application-level implementation here.